Tag Archives: digestion

 WHAT IF YOU RAN OUT OF FLAVOR-BASE BUT STILL NEED A SHAKE?

-It won’t taste as good as making and using the flavor-base; but if you’re in a pinch, you can still made a homemade protein shake.
+It won’t taste as good as making and using the Flavor-Base; but if you’re in a pinch, you can still made a homemade protein shake.
 I do recommend using a blender so the cocoa powder mixes sufficiently.

 PLACE WET INGREDIENTS IN A BLENDER: